Department of Computer Science & Technology

 For more information refer to the “Academic Dishonesty” policy in the University Undergraduate Catalog:

-Use of Blackboard will be used as a supplemental to this course.
-The lecture Blackboard: notes and assignments will be posted on the Blackboard.
+Use of Moodle will be used as a supplemental to this course.
+The lecture Moodle: notes and assignments will be posted on the Blackboard.
 You may also submit your assignments on Blackboard.

 Americans with If you are a qualified student with a disability seeking accommodations